 I prefer metal containers for hygiene reasons.
 I also prefer to keep raw beef, pork and chicken in separate containers.
 Yes, he kept all three types of meat in the one container for use in both his restaurant and the cooking classes he ran with his wife each day.

 In the case of the hotel in Phnom Penh, Lara sent the spring rolls back and sent an email to the hotel owner and manager.
 It turned out the hotel was in between chefs and a very junior kitchen staffer had forgotten to cook the prawns.
+They apologised profusely and invited us to return to dine in the restaurant – when they had a new chef in place.

 The cooking course instructor, however, didn’t think that there was anything wrong with his food handling practices, even after I pointed out the potential problem.
 It’s a popular cooking class that is recommended in guidebooks and travel forums and included on food tours.
 There’s no way we will be recommending it.